saurabhp75/saurabhp75.github.io/_notes/javascript.md

 - console.log is an eg of method inside an object.
 - this way you can organise your code, by binding method with data.
 Also avoids name collision as method is accessed using object name.
 - Accessing objects:

-  bracket notation: person["name"]
+  - bracket notation: person["name"]
-  dot notation: person.name
+  - dot notation: person.name

-- Brackets notation is used when key is an expression.
+- Brackets notation is used when key is an expression/variable.

 ### Initialising empty object in JS